 Moving chronologically, the Scotland Transformed galleries cover Scottish history in the 18th and early 19th century.
 A major focus here is Bonnie Prince Charlie and the failed Jacobite rebellions of 1715 and 1745.
 See Bonnie Prince Charlie's silver picnic set and the huge Newcomen atmospheric steam engine, made in 1811.

 More modern galleries cover Scottish life in the 20th century, through the two World Wars, objects from daily life, politics, and industry.
 The objects are incredibly diverse, from a Hillman Imp automobile to suffragette broaches.

 You could spend days exploring the National Museum of Scotland.
-I knew we didn't have time to see everything in a couple of hours, so I concentrated ion the Scottish history collections.
+I knew we didn't have time to see everything in a couple of hours, so I concentrated on the Scottish history collections.
 Even then, I could have spent many, many more hours just exploring these galleries.
 There is simply so much to see!
-The exhibits are beautifully arranged, and there is plenty of space, so you don;'t feel crammed even though the museum is full of fellow visitors.
+The exhibits are beautifully arranged, and there is plenty of space, so you don't feel cramped even though the museum is full of fellow visitors.
 I highly recommend setting aside plenty of time to explore.